Automattic/jetpack-partner-api/coupon/README.md

 ### 4. Revoke a coupon

-To revoke a coupon you have to maka a `DELETE` request to the `/wpcom/v2/jetpack-partner/coupon/v1/coupon` endpoint - you can find our [bash example here](./examples/revoke-coupon.sh).
+To revoke a coupon you have to make a `DELETE` request to the `/wpcom/v2/jetpack-partner/coupon/v1/coupon` endpoint - you can find our [bash example here](./examples/revoke-coupon.sh).

 The response will be a JSON object of the coupon that looks something like this:
 ```json